evronylab/NanoSeqTools/README.md

 * trinuc_bg_ratio.sigfit: Data frame in sigfit format of the ratio of the sample trinucleotide background counts (normalized to a sum of 1) to the genome trinucleotide background counts (normalized to a sum of 1), with one row per sample and one column per trinucleotide context.

+* genome_trinuc_counts.sigfit: Vector of the genome trinucleotide background counts, in the same order as columns in sigfit format columns.

 * observed_corrected_trinuc_counts: Data frame of observed and corrected mutation counts (for all mutations and for unique mutations).
 Columns: sample, tri (trinucleotide context), trint_subst_observed, trint_subst_unique_observed, ratio2genome, trint_subst_corrected, trint_subst_unique_corrected.

 * observed_trinuc_counts.sigfit: Data frame in sigfit format of unique observed mutation counts, with one row per sample and one column per trinucleotide substitution context.